 This summer, EuroNPUD worked with our UK partners to undertake a peer designed and delivered Naloxone Advocacy and Awareness Project to coincide with International Overdose Awareness Day

 A summery of the complete UK project (including links to blogs and pictures) -In 5 clear steps, find out how the project was delivered in the UK and read about the experiences of our UK peer partners in carrying it out.

 The Naloxone Advocacy and Awareness Project Process Report; A detailed report on the practice, processes and advocacy aims of Naloxone Advocacy and Awarenes Project

 Peer 2 Peer Naloxone Distribution: A Technical Briefing: A powerpoint presentation on Peer 2 Peer Naloxone

-The Naloxone Advocacy and Awareness Toolkit - A How To Guide Everything you need to know to start your own Naloxone Advocacy and Awareness Project (in development) See bottom of page for all resources
+The Naloxone Advocacy and Awareness Toolkit - A How To Guide Everything you need to know to start your own Naloxone Advocacy and Awareness Project See bottom of page for all resources

 There is a safe, fast acting, inexpensive and reliable antidote for opioid overdoses: naloxone.
 It has a long history of effective use as an opioid antagonist (i.e. it reverses the effects of opioids), effectively ‘bring a dying person back to life' in minutes.

 The United Nations Commission on Narcotic Drugs (CND) has formally recognised the need to expand naloxone access to reduce overdose related mortality.
 Naloxone is also included in the World Health Organisation (WHO) Essential Medicines List.

 The Naloxone Access & Advocacy Project - UK